 Why travel by plane?

-- Vietnam Airlines, which is a full-service, government-owned airline.
+- Vietnam Airlines, a full-service, government-owned airline.

-- Vietjet Air, which is a low-cost carrier.
+- Vietjet Air, a low-cost carrier.

 - Jetstar Pacific, also a low-cost carrier.